manueldperez/ols/README.md

+The Online Library System supports the ability to manage inventory of library books inside a database.
+We allow the staff members to modify the library inventory, create event announcements, assess fines, and view reports.
+We allow the users to search for specific library materials, and to be able to checkout or reserve those materials.

+What I learned:
+This project allowed me to learn how databases work.
+I was in charge of designing the database as well as implementing it with the frontend in order to validate, display, and add information to/from the database.
+I also learned the basics of how the frontend works, since I was tasked with making an intuitive user experience.

 Build Instructions:

 The tools needed to run this application are: Eclipse for Java EE development, Java SE 9.0 or newer, Apache Tomcat v9.0.40 and also its source code distribution file, MySQL, JDBC Driver for MySQL, MySQL Workbench (optional).